-Occasionally we take trainee counsellors in the final year of training.
-However, you would never be assigned to a trainee counsellor without your prior knowledge and consent.
-Taking trainees allows is to offer some significantly lower-cost counselling and helps prepare the next generation of therapists.
+Occasionally we take trainee counsellors approaching the end of their training.
+However, we would never place you with a trainee without your prior knowledge and consent.
+Taking trainees allows us to offer significantly lower-cost counselling opportunities and helps prepare the next generation of therapists.

 Do you have a male/female counsellor available?